damo/anthropic-sdk-java/README.md

 ### Usage

-To use Anthropic on Bedrock, create the Anthropic client with the `BedrockBackend`.
+To use Anthropic on Bedrock, create the Anthropic client with the `BedrockBackend.
 Usage of the API is otherwise the same.

 ```java
 import com.anthropic.bedrock.backends.BedrockBackend;